Welcome Home!

 The amount of money your shop generated from selling its items and services.
 The Revenue KPI doesn't include taxes.

-As a owner, you can think of your revenue as a yard stick you can compare your other KPIs against, namely Profit and Margin.
+As an owner, you can think of your revenue as a yardstick you can compare your other KPIs with, namely Profit and Margin.
 By doing so, you'll paint a more accurate picture of your shop's success.
 For example, if your revenue is within expectations but your shop's profit and margin are not, you could consider raising the prices of your items and services or negotiating the cost of your items with your vendors.
 As you'll see in the Sales Chart section, its also helpful to compare the day's revenue to other relevant time periods (e.g. yesterday).

 As a manager, you can use this KPI to encourage your employees to increase their team's sales commission as a whole.